OlgaBarnikova8/kottans-frontend/README.md

 ## Git Collaboration
 I learned how it works with Git.
 Git rebase it's a new command for me.
 I think it will be possible to use in practice.

-I learned about using an issue tracker on GitHub.
+I learned about a good advice for project on GitHub: reply promptly to pull-requests;
+understand any changes you accept;
+use an issue tracker.